Vertep: Composition

+Along with the traditional puppet vertep, a "live" variety of the performance is popular.
 In some regions, for example Galicia, people in villages would dress as vertep characters and go from house to house, acting out nativity plays during Christmas holidays.
-This form, following the old tradition of Malanka, is quite popular in Western Ukraine.
+This form of vertep provides more variety in acting and also gives an important role to the musical part.